MicrosoftDocs/Viva/Viva/glint/start/brochure-summary.md

 # Microsoft Viva Glint resources at a click

-Feel emposered on your Viva Glint journey through guidance, learning, events, connection, conversations, and more!
+Feel empowered on your Viva Glint journey through guidance, learning, events, connection, conversations, and more!

 Viva Glint is committed to engaging with our customers and empowering Viva Glint admins through learning, connection, and deployment support.